What is Upcycling?

 Additionally, upcycling helps to create a circular economy of goods where materials are reused, instead of a linear consumption of goods, where items are used and trashed.
 Some people also call upcycling repurposing, which would also be correct.
 Finding any new use for old items is upcycling.

 Upcycling takes more than a bit of patience, creativity, and love, But the reward is a creatively fulfilling process and a unique piece handcrafted by you.
 Your home can be filled with upcycled pieces that make it one-of-a-kind and save you money from buying things long-term.

 Materials that Can Be Upcycled

 Your imagination is the limit when it comes to upcycling!
 Since all that is required to upcycle a product is to reuse it in ways that add value, most products and materials have the potential to be upcycled.

 Upcycling has become so popular that it's easy to find ideas, inspiration, and even tutorials for nearly every material imaginable online.
 Check social media, YouTube, and Pinterest for craft ideas or walkthroughs.

 Examples of upcycled materials include:

-Plastic is one of the biggest contributors to landfill waste, and can take upwards of 1,000 years to breakdown.
-Microplastics have been found everywhere in our world, even the deepest part of the ocean.
+Plastic is one of the biggest contributors to landfill waste and can take upwards of 1,000 years to break down.
+Microplastics have been found everywhere in our world, even in the deepest part of the ocean.
 By upcycling your plastics, you're keeping this material out of landfills, nature, and the oceans while putting your creativity to work.